National Register Listings in

 In the mid-20th century, King County became a major center for technology and aerospace industries.
 Companies like Boeing and Microsoft found their roots in the region, leading to a population boom and economic prosperity.
 Today, King County is known for its vibrant city life in Seattle with its thriving arts and culture scene, renowned coffee culture, and a hub for technology and innovation.
 The county also offers an abundance of natural beauty with its mountains, lakes, and national parks, making it a popular destination for outdoor enthusiasts.

-This timeline provides a condensed summary of the historical journey of King County, Washington.
+This timeline provides a concise overview of the key events in the history of King County, Washington.

 • 1852 - King County is established as a county in the Washington Territory